solliancenet/microsoft-mysql-developer-guide/08_Performance/08_02_Caching.md

 #### Redis Cache

-A common piece of software that helps with caching is called Redis cache.
+A common piece of software that helps with caching is called [Redis cache](https://redis.io/).
 As with all pieces of software, it can be run on-premises, in a virtual machine in the cloud (Iaas), or even as a platform as a service offering (PaaS).

 Redis cache works by putting data into memory via key/value pairs.
 The application will typically serialize the data and then hand it off to Redis for quick retrieval later.
-The Redis cache should be close to the application so that it can be queries quickly and the data retrievedand then forwarded just as quickly.
+The Redis cache should be close to the application so that it can be queried quickly, the data retrieved and then forwarded just as quickly.

-TODO
+[Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) is a platform as a service Microsoft Azure hosted Redis environment that provides several levels of service such as [Enterprise, Premium, Standard and Basic tiers](https://azure.microsoft.com/en-us/pricing/details/cache/).